adaltas/node-csv-docs/src/md/stringify/options/columns.md

 ## Nested properties

 With records provided as object, the column `key` can refer to nested properties of the input.
-Its support both array and object references.
+It supports both array and object references.

 `embed:packages/csv-stringify/samples/option.columns_nested.js`